peps212/Data-Analysis-Portfolio/index.md

 ![Returns](https://user-images.githubusercontent.com/91633570/135752028-82348919-c3f9-4b5a-a727-2e7514330b8f.PNG)

-And we can even figure out what was the worst return day for each bank:
+And we can also find what was the worst return day for each bank:

 ![worst](https://user-images.githubusercontent.com/91633570/135752071-b0353141-e9c5-4d00-accb-a9da654858e3.PNG)